How can PPE prevent the spread of coronavirus at work? Mike Sopp summarises Government guidance on when and where PPE should be used.

 PPE and the coronavirus

 The coronavirus (Covid-19) epidemic continues in the UK.
-As we move to the “recovery phase” or the “new normal” as it is often referred to, employers are expected to plan for the return to work of employees where they are not able to work from home.
+As businesses adjust to changing government initiatives to curb the spread of virus, employers must put into place controls for employees who are not able to work from home.

 The official guidance covering PPE has been gathered together at the Government’s Personal Protective Equipment (PPE) Hub.